-IABs offer various types of access and privileges to compromised systems a These access types and privileges can vary widely in terms of what they enable within a target organization.
+IABs offer various types of access and privileges to compromised systems and networks.
+These access types and privileges can vary widely in terms of what they enable a buyer to do within a target organization.

-There are three primary types of initial access brokers driving most ranson today: those selling access to systems compromised with backdoors or m offering servers compromised through exposed Remote Desktop Protocol (RI dealing in compromised network devices.
-Brokers selling backdoored system to computers infected with malware, often within corporate networks, which to other cybercriminals, including ransomware groups.
-Brokers targeting RD access to corporate servers compromised through brute-force attacks or systems with weak credentials.
-Finally, brokers exploit known vulnerabiliti devices such as VPN servers and firewalls to gain control of internal networ access to threat actors on the dark web.
+There are three primary types of initial access brokers driving most ransomware attacks today: those selling access to systems compromised with backdoors or malware, those offering servers compromised through exposed Remote Desktop Protocol (RDP), and those dealing in compromised network devices.
+Brokers selling backdoored systems offer access to computers infected with malware, often within corporate networks, which are then sold to other cyber criminals, including ransomware groups.

+Brokers targeting RDP systems sell access to corporate servers compromised through brute-force attacks on unprotected systems with weak credentials.
+Finally, brokers exploit known vulnerabilities in network devices such as VPN servers and firewalls to gain control of internal networks, selling this access to threat actors on the dark web.

-Figure 9: Top 3 Access Types over 2023
+Figure 9: 2024 Vs. 2023 Top 3 Access Types Offered for Sale